retry51776/notes/psychology/qoute.md

 # Quote
 > Esse Est Percepi `aka To be to Be Perceived by George Berkeley`

+> Man Can Do What He Wants, but He Cannot Will What He Wants; `Arthur Schopenhauer`
 ## Life

 > Great power comes great responsibility`spider-man`